Are you tired of the battle against the hacks? Here’s our thoughts on the latest situation with WordPress websites.

 The most recent vulnerability we discovered

 A new client of ours sought help from AndiSites because they were seeing errors and experiencing problems with their site.
+And we were ready to do battle against the hacks!

 The vulnerability that we discovered was likely installed via a Gravity Forms plugin.
 It hadn’t been updated to the latest version.
 We have heard of past hackers gaining access through Gravity Forms.
 Thankfully the folks at Rocketgenius (the plugin’s provider) address those vulnerabilities the moment they find them.
 Gravity Forms is included in many websites since it is a powerful, highly customizable form builder plugin.
 It not only collects information but also integrates with lots of third-party database services.
 Unfortunately, some websites do not keep up with the latest security updates and put themselves at potential risk of getting hacked.